lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 After 45 minutes we arrive at the farmstead.
 We beach the boat, and make sure it's secure enough so it doesn't drift away.
 When walking to the farmstead, we notice a ploughed field, with 3 sets of clawed footprints in them.
 Leading directly to the farmstead, moving in a southern direction.
 The footprints are bi-pedal in origin.
+Their size larger than a kobolds.

 # Loot: